Disentanglement with Biological Constraints: A Theory of Functional Cell Types: Disentanglement in brains: A theory of cell types

 \textbf{Model with additional structural constraint.} Predicting allocentric spatial locations from egocentric self-motion cues is known as path integration \citep{burak_accurate_2009}, and is believed to be a fundamental function of entorhinal cortex (where GCs and OVCs are found).
 GCs naturally emerge from training RNNs to path integrate under several additional biological constraints \citep{sorscher_unified_2019,sorscher_unified_2020, banino_vector-based_2018, cueva_emergence_2018}.
 Hence to model this task (with locations \textit{and} objects) we could train an RNN, \( \vz \), that predicts (1) what the spatial location, \( \vx \), will be and (2) whether we will encounter an object, after an action, \(\va\), from the current location, and (3) what the expected action, \(\va\), will be.
 However, here we adopt a far more general framework that does not limit future applications of our approach simply to sequential integration problems.

-In particular, it was recently shown \citep{gao_path_2021, dorrell_actionable_2022} that path integration constraints can be applied directly on the representation by adding a new constraint in the loss imposing
+In particular, it was recently shown \citep{gao_path_2021} that path integration constraints can be applied directly on the representation by adding a new constraint in the loss imposing

 Here \(f(\cdot)\) is an activation function and \( \mW_{\va} \) is a weight matrix that depends on the action \( \va \).
-This surrogate constraint imposes potential path integration by ensuring that a motion \(\va \) in space \(\vx \) imposes a lawful change in neural representation \(\vz \), thereby transforming the sequential path integration problem into the problem of directly estimating neural representations of space.
+This surrogate constraint imposes potential path integration by ensuring that a motion \(\va \) in space \(\vx \) imposes a lawful change in neural representation \(\vz \), thereby transforming the sequential path integration problem into the problem of directly estimating neural representations of space {\revision (see Appendix \ref{Appendix:Cell_type_optimisation} for more details)}.
 Thus we minimise:

 These are the same biological constraints as above, but now the functional constraints involve predicting location, object, and action, and an additional structural constraint imposes \eqref{eq:structconstr}.
 Interestingly, the structural constraint leads to a pattern forming optimisation dynamics (see Appendix \ref{Appendix:Cell_type_optimisation} for mathematical details).